desreedimaky/To-do-list-/README.md

 │
-├── public/                # Public-facing files (served by the server) │   ├── images/            # Folder for images used in the project │   ├── app.js             # Client-side JavaScript
+├── public/                # Public-facing files (served by the server) │   ├── images/            # Folder for images used in the project │   ├── app.js             # Contains the frontend JavaScript logic
 │   ├── index.html         # Main HTML file for the To-Do list app
-│   └── style.css          # Styling for the To-Do list app
+│   └── style.css          # Contains the styles for the To-Do List UI
 │
 ├── package-lock.json      # Auto-generated file tracking package dependencies
 ├── package.json           # Project metadata and dependencies